mugeatalay/scRNA_pipeline/README.md

 ## The workflow starts from 10x Genomics count matrices (matrix.mtx, barcodes.tsv, features.tsv) and performs:

 - Quality control and filtering of low-quality cells
+- Generation of QC plots and processed datasets for downstream analyses
 - Normalization and identification of highly variable genes
 - Dimensionality reduction and clustering
-- Generation of QC plots and processed datasets for downstream analyses
+- Celltype annotation

 ## Objectives
 - Explore intra- and inter-tissue immune cell communication and its decline with age